Mig29-62/holbertonschool-shell/init_files_variables_and_expansions/README.md

 3.we add /action to the end of PATH variable
-4.we count the directories in path using grep,wc,echo with piping technique 5.we print all environmental variables using printenv command
+4.we count the directories in path using grep,wc,echo with piping technique 5.we print all environmental variables using printenv command 6.we print all local variables,functions and etc. using set command 7.we create a new local variable